polekar-ankit/RoundImageView/README.md

 # RoundImageView
-This Libraray is use to display image in circular image view
+This Libraray is use to display image in circular image view.Image scale type is center crop

 ### Installing
 Add following line to gradle file